polyaxon/polyaxon/docs/setup/cli.md

 ## Configure

-In order for polyaxon CLI to work correctly, you must execute the steps in the `NOTES` from [polyaxon helm deployments](/setup/kubernetes/).
+In order for Polyaxon CLI to work correctly, you must execute the steps in the `NOTES` from [Polyaxon Helm deployments](/setup/kubernetes/).

 Those steps ensures that, you configure Polyaxon to connect to the correct host on the correct ports.